Hope in a Hazy World: Experts Discuss Cannabis Policy

 Cannabinoids and the Drug Enforcement Administration (DEA) controlled-substance scheduling

-Cannabinoids have been developed for many years, but only 4 have been approved by the FDA and moved out of Schedule I.10-13 The following is a brief overview of approved cannabinoids and how they are scheduled.
+Cannabinoids have been developed for many years, but only 4 have been approved by the FDA and moved out of Schedule I.8-11

 Schedule 1, banned substances under a microscope high resolution image